View Roxanne Ponder's Obituary on dispatch.com and share memories

 1958 - 2019

 Roxanne Ponder, age 61.
 Sunrise June 21, 1958 and Sunset August 12, 2019.
 Visitation 6PM and Funeral Service 7PM Friday, August 16, 2019 at Rehoboth Temple, 1111 E. Long Street.
-Interment Saturday, August 17, 2019 10AM at Eastlawn Cemetery.
-Ministry of Comfort entrusted to MARLAN J. GARY FUNERAL HOME, THE CHAPEL OF PEACE EAST.
-To read the complete obituary, order flowers and to offer condolences to the PONDER Family, visit www.TheChapelofPeace.com
+Interment 10am Saturday at Eastlawn Cemetery.
+Ministry of Comfort entrusted to MARLAN J. GARY FUNERAL HOME, THE CHAPEL OF PEACE EAST, 5456 E. Livingston Ave.
+To read the complete obituary, order flowers and to offer condolences to The PONDER Family, visit www.TheChapelofPeace.com

 Published in The Columbus Dispatch on Aug.
 14, 2019